-Go for 2, 3, 4 or 5 days, for a broad range of photography; members and guests socializing; on an active photography vacation that's an exceptional value for money.
+Go for 2, 3, 4 or 5 days, for a broad range of photography; members and guests socializing; on an active photography trip that's an exceptional value for money.
 I don't expect the majority to go for the full 5 days.

 To register for this trip, use this link PAGE TO REGISTER FOR TRIP and use the registration button near the end of this page, while you are logged into www.pacamera.com

-Stops along the way to Yosemite |
+Stops along the way Between Yosemite & Bay Area |

 |